 Our latest news of quilt making instructor Janeen van Niekerk is that she has just launched a brand new paper piecing magazine.

 Quilt artist Janeen van Niekerk is an avid quilter.
 In particular, she’s an accomplished paper piecing designer.
 She does it all with a passion.

-Janeen’s prolific range of hand-made quilts (she takes commissions for personalized, stylish portrait quilts), as well as her unique quilt patterns (think quilts featuring safari animals and trees, or kids toys) are inspired by her environs; she lives in sunny Pretoria in South Africa, with her husband and kids.
+Janeen’s prolific range of hand-made quilts (she takes commissions for personalised, stylish portrait quilts), as well as her unique quilt patterns (think quilts featuring safari animals and trees, or kids toys) are inspired by her environs; she lives in sunny Pretoria in South Africa, with her husband and kids.

 Or,… continue your journey with Quilting patterns, tutorials and ideas featured here at FineCraftGuild.com (beyond Janeen’s quilting course).